runnndmc/eloquent-js/program-structure.md

 let setNumber = Number(prompt("Pick a number"))

 if(!Number.isNaN(setNumber)){
-  console.log("You're number is the square root of" + setNumber * setNumber) }
+  console.log("Your number is the square root of" + setNumber * setNumber) }
 ```
 The function **Number.isNaN** returns true only if the argument given is not a number.